Rico Carty: Atlanta Braves career

-Carty also compiled a 31-game hitting streak in 1970, the longest by a Braves hitter in the franchise's Atlanta history until Dan Uggla surpassed it in 2011 with a 33-game streak.
+Carty also compiled a 31-game hitting streak in 1970, the longest by a Braves player since Tommy Holmes hit in 37 straight for the Boston Braves in 1945.
+It was also the longest hitting streak in the franchise's Atlanta history until Dan Uggla surpassed it in 2011 with a 33-game streak.
 Carty was named NL Player of the Month for May with a .448 batting average, seven home runs, and 22 RBIs.
 He finished 10th in the 1970 National League Most Valuable Player Award voting.
 On May 31, Carty hit 3 home runs against the Phillies, going 4-for-4 with six RBIs in a 9–1 rout of the Phillies.